 A virtual private network (VPN) service creates a private, encrypted network between a client’s computer and the VPN service.

-Encryption can protect users of public Wi-Fi hotspots from entities that may be intercepting data over sent over the Wi-Fi connection.
-Additionally, routing web traffic through a VPN prevents a client’s IP address from being revealed to websites.
-By encrypting web traffic and hiding a client’s IP address, VPN users may have increased privacy from internet service providers, governments, ad agencies, and other entities on the web.
+VPNs can protect users of public Wi-Fi hotspots from having their data intercepted.
+Additionally, routing web traffic through a VPN prevents users IP addresses from being revealed to websites.
+By encrypting web traffic and hiding IP address, VPN services may enable their users to keep personal information out of the hands of internet service providers, governments, ad agencies, and other entities on the web.

 Why it is hard to evaluate VPN services

 Lots of companies offer VPN services.
 Choosing between services is often confusing for consumers.

 Reddit has an entire community for the purpose of sharing information about the quality of VPN services.
 However, members of that community may still find it difficult to select VPN services.
 As of July 2018, the most upvoted post in the community’s history is a complaint about how hard it is to use the posted reviews to figure out which VPN services are worth using.

 The difficulties are not confined to the Reddit community.
 If you Google a query along the lines of “best VPN service”, most of the search results will probably lead to websites full of bad suggestions.
 VPN companies typically have affiliate programs that offer commissions to website owners that refer new customers to their services.

 Reviews on many websites appear to be based as much on the size of commissions as the quality of services.
 In my blog post bogus evaluation websites, I dive into this phenomenon in the VPN industry in more detail.

 VPN services often mislead consumers by overstating the degree of security their products offer and understating the level of security internet users have without a VPN.

 This is not true.
 No tool will ever guarantee security or anonymity.
 I’m partial to the Electronic Frontier Foundation’s advice: